How do You Make Mornings Easier With Kids?

 - Pack lunch and backpack

 It’s pretty simple!
-After school they do more, but before school is all about good habits and getting them out the door.
+After school they do more (including a weekly chore chart), but before school is all about good habits and getting them out the door.

 3. Set up Your House Efficiently